Frank & Oak’s “Oak Street” magazine is a lesson in both broad and niche

-Most importantly, Oak Street is not a catalogue of their products either.
-Instead it’s an editorial featuring their favourite products—many of which include some product placement from Frank & Oak products—but clothing and accessories that fit in with the theme of the issue that they’d recommend to any stylish reader.
+Most importantly, Oak Street is not a catalogue.
+Instead it’s an editorial featuring their favorite products—many of which include some product placement from Frank & Oak—but clothing and accessories that fit in with the theme of the issue that they’d recommend to any stylish reader.
 The fashion brand’s CEO Ethan Song in an interview with AdWeek says, “Our goal at Frank & Oak is always to be a trusted advisor, in part by creating immersive and informative content.”

-Oak Street is printed onto 100 plus pages of thick paper stock and available for $12 USD and CAD at a variety of independent locations around the States and Canada.
-MediaBistro lists their circulation numbers at about 60,000 copies per issue while other reports claim 15,000 and 40,000 copies for the first and second installments, respectively.
+Oak Street is printed onto 100-plus pages of thick paper stock and available for $12 USD and CAD at a variety of independent locations around the US and Canada.
+MediaBistro lists their circulation numbers at about 60,000 copies per issue while other reports claim 15,000 and 40,000 copies for the first and second instalments, respectively.
 Though no numbers have been released about the magazine’s revenue, Song says that they do generate money and that it’s “not very costly for us to produce.”

 With an emphasis on the construction and layout of the physical magazine, Frank & Oak are betting big on tangible.
 As Song says to CNN, “We don’t see it as advertising.
 We see it as a product—an extension of the brand.”

 - Content should be treated as an equal to a company’s product.
 Song says of Frank & Oak’s approach to branded publications, “Frank & Oak is a products company, and this magazine falls in line with the products we create–it just happens to be content.
 Regardless of what it is that we’re making, we’re always focused on the user experience.
 Oak Street is another signal to our customers and followers that we care, and we want to continue to build a relationship with them.”

 - Remember: content marketing is an extension of the brand and given equal respect to the product.
 In fact, content is a product.